Cuties: U.S. political responses

 On 23 September 2020, Netflix was indicted by a grand jury in Tyler County, Texas, on a charge that it "depicts the lewd exhibition of the genitals or pubic area of a clothed or partially clothed child who was younger than 18 years of age ... and has no serious literary, artistic, political, or scientific value."
 In response, Netflix continued to defend the film in a statement saying, "Cuties is a social commentary against the sexualization of young children.
 This charge is without merit and we stand by the film."
 Thomas Leatherbury, director of the First Amendment clinic at Southern Methodist University, said the indictment was an "unusual test case", adding that it's "troubling" that there is a "criminal charge related to First Amendment activity, particularly expressive activity, like a movie."
 The Texas-based defense lawyer Paul Saputo called the indictment "one of 'the dumbest and most absurd' in the state", noting its win at Sundance qualifies the film as having serious artistic value.
-Former federal prosecutor Duncan Levin also stated that the indictment was "more [of] a culture wars attack on a sexualized film than a law enforcement issue."
+Former federal prosecutor Duncan Levin also stated that the indictment was "more of a culture wars attack on a sexualized film than a law enforcement issue."
 The National Society of Film Critics also spoke out against the indictment, calling it "utterly baseless" and "absurd".
 The case was dismissed without prejudice in 2022.

 Netflix responses

 On 12 October 2020, during a MIPCOM Online+ keynote address, Netflix co-CEO Ted Sarandos continued to defend the film.
 "Frankly, I'm surprised there hasn't been more discussion about the First Amendment implications of this film.
 It's a film I would argue is very misunderstood with some audiences, uniquely in the United States...It's the director's story and the film has obviously played very well at Sundance, without any of this kind of controversy and played in theaters throughout Europe without any of this controversy, ...I think it's a little surprising that in 2020 in America, we're having a discussion about censoring storytelling."

 In November 2020, it was reported that Netflix sent dozens of takedown requests to Twitter targeting specific posts that criticise Cuties.
-One user whose tweets were removed said it was "a clear violation of our First Amendment rights", while another user stated it was "just sad", and added "[s]hame on Netflix and Twitter for taking away people's voices.
+One user whose tweets were removed said it was "a clear violation of our First Amendment rights", while another user stated it was "just sad", and added "shame on Netflix and Twitter for taking away people's voices.
 That is how I feel."
 TorrentFreak said the cluster of copyright claims by Netflix was unusual.